If you want to make the best banana bread recipe of your life… don’t skip this brown butter banana bread!

 Instructions

-• Brown the butter.
-Cook the butter in a stainless steel pan until it smells nutty and has amber-colored milk solids.
+• Cook the butter in a stainless steel pan until it smells nutty and has amber-colored milk solids.
 Immediately scrape the browned butter into a heatproof bowl, reserving 3 tablespoons for the glaze.
 Chill the remaining brown butter in the freezer while measuring the other ingredients (aim for warm but not scalding hot butter for the batter).

 12 tablespoons (168 g) unsalted butter